Jason Taylor (American football): Professional career

-First stint with Dolphins
+Miami Dolphins (first stint)

+1997–1999

-Taylor was drafted by the Miami Dolphins in the third Round (73rd pick overall) of the 1997 NFL Draft.
+Taylor was drafted by the Miami Dolphins in the third round (73rd pick overall) of the 1997 NFL draft.
 Taylor signed a four-year deal worth approximately $1.3 million in July 1997.
 From there he established himself as one of the premier defensive ends in the league.
 He became a starter in his rookie season and recorded five sacks and forced two fumbles.

 The following season, 1998, Taylor recorded nine sacks and batted away eight passes.
 In 1999 Taylor grabbed the first of his eight career NFL interceptions.

 2000–2003

 On April 15, 2000, Taylor, a restricted free agent, received a one-year tender that earned him $1.027 million in 2000.
 Taylor responded with 73 tackles, 14.5 sacks, and 6 passes batted for the Dolphins that season.
 His performance was rewarded with his first selection to the Pro Bowl.

 On July 24, 2001, he signed a six-year, $42 million contract to remain with the Dolphins.
 The new contract replaced the one-year, $5.39 million deal the Dolphins tendered Taylor in February 2001, when he was designated their franchise player.
 In 2001 Taylor recorded 70 tackles (15 for a loss), 8.5 sacks and swatted away eight passes.

 In 2002, Taylor led the NFL and tied the Dolphin team record for sacks with 18.5.
 He also forced seven fumbles and knocked down eight more passes to go with his 69 tackles.
 He was a consensus All-Pro selection and returned to the Pro Bowl.
 The next season (2003) Taylor followed up his All-Pro performances with a 13-sack season.